The Business of Writing: Minding the DetailsThe Internet Writing Journal, October 1999

 An introduction to the financial and legal aspects of selling your writing, from 2000 Writer's Market

-Find out more about the annual Writer's Market in the Writer's Bookstore!
+Find out more about the annual Writer's Market in our book section!

 Each of the following sections discusses a writing business topic that affects anyone selling his writing.
 We'll take a look at contracts and agreements, the documents that license a publisher to use your work.
 We'll consider your rights as a writer and sort out some potentially confusing terminology.
 We'll cover the basics of copyright protection, a topic of perennial concern for writers.